hecpalomares/teampact360-test/README.md

-# teampact360-test
+# Teampact 360 DCDP Assessment

+- Made with Vue.js 2.0
+- Firebase as external database

-> for https://teampact360.com to do the assessment test.
+> For https://teampact360.com to do the DCDP Assessment

 ## Build Setup